vkhazin/multicloud-courseware/content/monitoring/lab-azure-monitor.md

 Please follow the steps described in Microsoft Azure Documentation

-What we expect to see is `Heartbeat` logs collected in `Log Analytics workspace`
+What we expect to see is `Heartbeat` and `Perf` logs collected in `Log Analytics workspace`

+Note the common mistake: not saving the changes

+And there is a delay in connecting the logs, rebooting the VM may help